- Be sure to hire a REALTOR® you truly like and trust. Don’t be afraid to trust your gut and keep interviewing until you find the right fit.

-- Make sure your Realtor knows specifics about you market area.
-Even a personal referral or family friend should dig deep into your preferred neighborhood’s stats before expecting your business.
+- Make sure your Realtor knows the specifics about your market area.
+They should dig deep into your preferred neighborhood’s stats before expecting your business.

-- Ask if the Realtor works with a trusted lender who will get you pre-approved for a loan.
+- Ask if the Realtor works with a trusted lender who can get you pre-approved for a home mortgage loan.

-1. How long have you been a real estate agent and do you typically work with first-time homebuyers?
+1. How long have you been a Realtor?
+Do you typically work with first-time homebuyers?

-In this conversation, you’ll want to mention if you cannot accept emails or phone calls at work, or if you simply prefer to be texted rather than called or emailed.
+In this conversation, you’ll want to mention if you cannot accept emails or phone calls during work hours, or if you simply prefer to be texted rather than called or emailed.
 Similarly, you’ll want to see if your agent is comfortable communicating in your preferred manner.

-Whether you have a tight timeline or need to move when your current lease expires, you likely have an idea of when you want to buy a home.
-Don’t be afraid to express that desire with your potential agent so you can all get on the same page from day one.
+Whether you have a tight timeline or need to move out by the time your current lease expires, you likely have an idea of when you want to buy a home.
+Don’t be afraid to express that desire with your potential agent.

-If your agent balks at your timeline, listen to their reasons.
-If they’re concerned about available inventory in your price range, or their recent first-time buyers have had loan setbacks, they may be offering valuable insights to consider.
-Together, a great agent will help you determine a buying timeline that works for your needs and in everyone’s best interests.
+And if the agent balks at your timeline, listen to their reasons.
+If they’re concerned about available inventory in your price range, or their recent first-time buyers have had loan setbacks, they may be offering valuable insights for you to consider.
+Together, a great agent will help you determine a buying timeline that works for your needs and aligns with your best interests.

-4. What do you know about the area I want to live in?
+4. What do you know about the area where I want to live?

-If you’re like most first-time buyers, you’ve probably been searching for available homes online to determine the city or even neighborhood where you’d most like to live.
+If you’re like most first-time buyers, you’ve probably been searching for available homes online to determine your ideal city or even neighborhood.

-If the agent is very familiar with the area already, you can continue to ask questions about the market, including if homes are selling quickly or for more than asking.
-If the agent doesn’t know about your preferred area, request that they get up to speed and get back to you within a few days with their initial thoughts.
-Part of being a great advocate is doing the research, so it’s okay to request that your Realtor put in some work before getting hired.
+If the agent is already very familiar with the area, you can continue to ask questions about the market, including if homes are selling quickly or for above their initial asking price.
+The agent might not have all the details about your preferred area right off-hand.
+Be sure to request that they gather information and get back to you with their initial thoughts in a few days.

 5. What kind of loan options are best for me, and which preferred lender do you use for first-time buyers?

-First-time buyers have myriad loan options available to them, from government-backed FHA loans to VA loans (for military veterans) to more traditional private loans.
+First-time buyers have a myriad of loan options available to them, from government-backed FHA loans to VA loans (for military veterans) to privately-backed loans.
 The best way to determine your buying power, and which loan is right for you, is to get pre-approved on a loan as soon as possible.

 When meeting to interview a Realtor, ask if they have a preferred lender they work with for first-time buyers and ask if they typically get their buyers pre-approved.
 If they don’t, be sure to learn why.
-Pre-approval is a smart step that helps you understand the loan package that would work best for you, gives you a great starting place for a budget and can give you an advantage over other buyers who aren’t pre-approved.
+Pre-approval is a smart step that helps you establish a sensible budget and understand the loan package that would work best for you in the long-run.
+It can also offer you a competitive advantage when it comes time to make an offer.